Nate-Wessel/how2osm/readme.md

 #### The ID editor

 The iD editor is the beginner-friendly editor built right into the page at [openstreetmap.org](https://www.openstreetmap.org).
-Just click "edit" in the top menu and you'll be able to edit the contents of the current map view.
+Just click "edit" in the top menu and you'll be able to edit the contents of your current map view.

 For your first edit (you're following along, right?)
 I recommend starting in a rural or suburban area that you're at least somewhat familiar with.
 Unless the area you're in is very densely mapped already, you should able to find some features which aren't mapped yet.
 Once you're in editing mode, you'll see OSM's vector map data overlaid on top of some recent aerial imagery.